jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 In what seemed like an eternity of fighting the tides and the wind, we finally made it over to shore to gather ourselves.
 It turns out there is a small island that shows up at low tide just off of Turn Island that funnels the tide and causes the currents to be quite a bit faster.
-It was our first dose of reality, having learned the hard way the limits of the tide charts we had read online.
+Another dose of reality, having learned the hard way the limits of the tide charts we had read online.

 {: {{site.data.css.info-box}} }
 > **Note:** The [interactive Caltopo map](https://caltopo.com/m/0L17) of our